Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Experiments

-\textbf{Parameters:} We set the number of clients $m=100$, proportion of client participation $\mathcal{P}=0.1$, training round $T=250$, local training epoch $E=5$, learning rate $\eta = 0.001$, mini-batch size $B=32$, and the number of training samples $N_s=10,000$ on the server-side.
-For the symmetric quantization method, the optimal threshold $\alpha=0.5$.
-For the SSFL setting, we follow \cite{ref-37} to set the threshold hyperparameter $\lambda =0.95$.
+\textbf{Parameters:} We set the number of clients $K=100$, the number of compromised clients $c=30$, the proportion of client participation $q=1$, training round $T=250$, local training epoch $E=5$, learning rate $\eta = 0.001$, mini-batch size $B=32$, and the number of training samples $N_s=10,000$ on the server-side.
 Furthermore, we use SGD with momentum over a mini-batch to optimize our model.